National Standards of China: Copyright and availability

+Copies of standards (written in simplified Chinese) may be obtained from the SPC web store.

 List

 A non-exhaustive list of National Standards of the People's Republic of China is listed as follows, accompanied with similar international standards of ISO, marked as identical (IDT), equivalent (EQV), or non-equivalent (NEQ).
-Copies of standards (written in simplified Chinese) may be obtained from the SPC web store.

-Changes are made frequently within the regulatory system of Chinese GB Standards.
-New standards are released, existing standards are changed or updated.
+Changes are made frequently within the Chinese regulatory system as new standards are released and existing standards are updated.